AdamCraven/angular-fng/README.md

 #angular-fng

-angular-fng are performance focused event directives, which behave as the standard ng-event directives (e.g. ng-click, ng-mousedown), but can trigger a local/partial scoope digest instead of always triggering a global, root scope, digest, like the default directives do.
+angular-fng (faster angular) are performance focused event directives, which behave as the standard ng-event directives (e.g. ng-click, ng-mousedown), but can trigger a partial scope digest instead of always triggering a global root scope digest.

 New directives defined, which can be used as a replacement or in addition to the default directives: